popcorn-official/popcorn-desktop/CONTRIBUTING.md

 ## Contributor License Agreement

-By contributing your code to Popcorn Time you grant the Popcorn Time Project a non-exclusive, irrevocable, worldwide, royalty-free, sublicenseable, transferable license under all of Your relevant intellectual property rights (including copyright, patent, and any other rights), to use, copy, prepare derivative works of, distribute and publicly perform and display the Contributions on any licensing terms, including without limitation:
+By contributing your code to BackSlash TV you grant the BackSlash TV Project a non-exclusive, irrevocable, worldwide, royalty-free, sublicenseable, transferable license under all of Your relevant intellectual property rights (including copyright, patent, and any other rights), to use, copy, prepare derivative works of, distribute and publicly perform and display the Contributions on any licensing terms, including without limitation: